 The ARA has also contributed to activities to ensure that importing country requirements for heat treatments are negotiated and complied with and is an active member of Australia’s TSE freedom-assurance program (TSEFAP).

 In 1991 the ARA introduced the workshop on hygienic rendering of animal products.
 This training program provides accreditation of individuals who successfully complete the workshop.
-Twenty-seven workshops had been conducted since 1991 and over 700 people have been accredited.
+Thirty-seven workshops have been conducted since 1991 and over 950 people have been accredited.